Indirect Influences: Examples

 } \end{exmp}

-\begin{exmp}{\em Let $C_n$ be the $n$-cycle graph on $[n]$, i.e. the graph with an edge from $i$ to $i+1$ for $i<n$ and an edge from $n$ to $1$.
-In this case the three methods yield the same vector of dependencies, but they do that for quite different reasons.
+\begin{exmp}{\em Let $\mathrm{C}_n$ be the cyclic graph on $[n]$, i.e. the graph with an edge from $j$ to $j+1$ for $j<n$ and an edge from $n$ to $1$.
+Figure \ref{3} shows the cyclic graph $\mathrm{C}_4$.
+In this case the four methods yield the same vector of dependencies, but they do so for quite different reasons. \\

 MICMAC makes the influence and dependence of each vertex equal to $1$.
-For fixed $k$ vertex $i$ will only influence vertex $(i+k)$ mod $n$.
-PageRank vector of dependencies is also $(1,....,1)$, but in this case it means that each vertex is equally dependent on every other vertex.
-With PWP the matrix $T$ of indirect influences is given, for $j,s \in [n]$ and $j+s$ taken mod $n$, by
+Indeed for fixed $k$, vertex $j$ will only influence the vertex $j+k$ mod $n$. \\

+The PageRank vector of dependencies is also $(1,....,1)$, indeed each vertex is equally dependent on every other vertex, i.e. the PageRank matrix $T$ has all its entries equal to $\frac{1}{n}.$ \\

+The Heat Kernel, for $n=4$ and $\lambda= 0.5$, yield the vector of dependencies $(1,1,1,1)$.
+The influence of a vertex on the other vertices decreases as the distance in the cyclic ordering increases.
+The highest influence of a vertex is on itself.\\

-and therefore we get that $T_{j+1,j} > T_{j+2,j} > .... > T_{j+n,j}=T_{j,j},$ i.e. the total influence and dependence of vertex $j$ is $1$, and it influences all other vertices, but it has a higher influence over the vertices closer to it. } \end{exmp}
+With PWP the matrix $T$ of indirect influences is given, for $j,s \in [n]$ and $j+s$ taken mod $n$, by Thus for $\lambda=1$ we have that and therefore we get that Thus, the influence and the dependence of a vertex $j$ are both equal to $1$.
+Vertex $j$ influences all other vertices; it has a higher influence over the vertices closer to it in the cyclic ordering.
+Its lowest influence is on itself. } \end{exmp}

+\begin{exmp}{\em From Theorem 1, properties 2 and 3, choosing an appropriated basis one can always reduced the computation of the PWP matrix $T=T(D)$ of indirect influences to the case where $D$ is a Jordan block of a matrix in Jordan canonical form.
+We let $J_n(a)$ be the Jordan graph associated with a Jordan block with value $a$ on the diagonal.
+The Jordan graph $\mathrm{J}_4$ is shown in Figure \ref{2}.\\